 The CDS will verify all the activity participation attendance and provide the MBA Program Director with a list of MBA students who complete the CRT Program.
 Only those MBA students who complete the CRT Program and submit the Certificate with their Application for Graduation, will be allowed to graduate.

-(BUSF) Business Management & Administration 4+1 - Nonthesis
+(BUSF) Business Administration 4+1 - Non-thesis 33-45 Credit Hours

 MinGPA cumulative 3.0.
 MinGrade C. Degree M.B.A.